 Other features include a tablet holder, self-levelling pedals, leg levellers and a wireless heart rate receiver, though as usual, you’ll need to buy the strap separately.
 The Giro C3 also comes with Kettler’s 3-year parts and labour warranty peace of mind.

 The Kettler Giro C3 certainly features a number of typical Kettler traits which is a good thing.
-It has a thought-through design, is nicely constructed and does what it does well.
-But here's the crux of the matter, the price tag.
-For an exercise bike in the price range, it falls well short of what you can get from any number of competing models.
+It has a thought-through design and does what it does well enough.
+But that price tag is hard to justify.
+For an exercise bike in this price range, it falls short of what you can get from any number of competing models.
 Take the DKN AM-3i for example.
 The AM-3i features an 11kg flywheel (vs 8kg here) which makes it feel noticeably smoother, has 32 levels of resistance (vs 15 here), has 4 user profiles, features an ergometer, has 15 workouts and comes Bluetooth ready to connect to a smart device so you can choose from a range of 3rd party interactive apps.
-It also has a huge 150kg max user weight which is a testament to the build quality.
-All this extra spec comes in at over £100 less than the Giro C3.
+It also has a huge 150kg max user weight.
+All this extra spec will cost you over £100 less than the Giro C3.
 It's not alone either, take our bike of the month, the adidas C-21 which also has a 150kg max user weight, comes with more workouts, a heavier flywheel, a better computer and is built impressively well but won't cost you any more than the Giro C3